Expert-Guided Inverse Optimization for Convex Constraint Inference: Introduction

-In this paper, we focus on recovering the constraints of an optimization model through a novel inverse optimization framework for general convex problems.
-Our model inputs a set of past observed decisions, that are either accepted (good) or rejected (bad) by a rational expert decision-maker, and uses it to infer the underlying optimization problem that makes them feasible or infeasible, respectively.
+In this paper, we focus on recovering \changemarker{convex} constraints of an optimization model through a novel inverse optimization framework.
+Our model inputs a set of past observed decisions, that are either accepted or rejected by a rational expert decision-maker, and uses it to infer the underlying optimization problem that makes them feasible or infeasible, respectively.
 We further propose a reformulation of our inverse optimization model using variational inequalities to mitigate its complexity and improve solvability.
-We demonstrate the merit of our framework using the problem of radiation therapy treatment planning for breast cancer patients where we impute the underlying constraints that represent the implicit guidelines that the expert decision-maker had in mind.
+We demonstrate the merit of our framework using the problem of radiation therapy treatment planning for breast cancer patients where we impute the underlying \changemarker{convex} constraints that represent the implicit guidelines that the expert decision-maker had in mind.
 The results can aid in standardizing clinical guidelines that can be used to produce acceptable plans, and hence, improving the efficiency of the planning process.
+Given a (forward) optimization problem with a set of partially known parameters, inverse optimization inputs a set of given solution(s) and recovers the \changemarker{problem} parameters \citep{Ahuja01}.
+The input solution is often a single observation that is optimal~\citep{ Iyengar05, ghate2020inverse} or \changemarker{near-optimal~\citep{Chan14, naghavi2019inverse} in which case the inverse model minimizes some measure of the optimality gap of the single input.
+Recently, with more focus on data-driven models, multiple noisy observations have also been considered as the input to inverse models~\citep{Keshavarz11,Troutt06,Troutt08,Chow12, Bertsimas15, esfahani2018IncompleteInfo, Chan15, babier2021ensemble, zhang1999further, Aswani16, gupta2023efficient}, in which case, not all of the input observations can be (near-)optimal, and some measure of the collective data is often optimized instead.
+Some studies also consider uncertainty in data that affect the inverse models \citep{ghobadi2018robust}, or infer the structure of solutions to the inverse model instead of reporting a single inverse solution~\citep{tavasliouglu2018structure}.} For a comprehensive review of inverse optimization, we refer the readers to the review paper by~\cite{chan2021IOreview}.